 Welcome to my web page!
 I hope that the information you find on this page will be both informative and helpful to you!
-This year I will be teaching AP Human Geography and Economics.
-I am looking forward to the 2016-2017 school year and the many new and exciting opportunities ahead of us.
+This year I will be teaching AP Human Geography and World History.
+I am looking forward to the 2017-2018 school year and the many new and exciting opportunities ahead of us.

 ABOUT MRS. BORG